-Varicose Veins is a condition that involves enlargement and gnarling of the Veins usually of legs.
-In this disorder, there is a reflex flow of blood through the valves of legs, hence instability in the circulation of blood.
+Varicose Veins are a condition that involves enlargement and gnarling of the Veins usually of legs.
+In this disorder, there is a reflex flow of blood through the valves of the legs, hence instability in the circulation of blood.

-When a person with varicose vein practices Shirshasana, two things happen.
-First thing is, the veins are emptied of stagnant blood.
+When a person with varicose veins practices Shirshasana, two things happen.
+The first thing is, that the veins are emptied of stagnant blood.
 Second, when the person comes back to normal posture, fresh blood is supplied to the veins.
 This helps to prevent clotting which is common in varicose vein patients.

 The change in brachial blood pressure indicates a better left ventricular filling and cardiac output.
 The inverted posture increases the blood flow to the upper parts of the body.

-In Head Stand, the heart still has to pump to lower parts of the legs.
+In Head Stand, the heart still has to pump to the lower parts of the legs.
 This should be done against gravity.
-Obviously, a person who has been practicing Head Stand from younger age normally has a stronger heart than others.
+A person who has been practicing Head Stand from a younger age normally has a stronger heart than others.
 But it cannot be so for a person with cardiac ailments.

 Improves Brain Health